lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-17-what-are-design-patterns--state.md

 ---
 title: "State Pattern"
-draft: false
+date: 2024-07-17
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - state
+    - workflow
-bookHidden: true
+bookHidden: false
 ---

-# State Pattern
+You’ve probably written code where an object’s behavior depends on some `status` or `mode` field — and then watched a simple `if` turn into a giant nested `if/else` or `switch` as features grew.

-The **State** pattern is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
-It encapsulates state-specific behavior in separate classes and delegates state-dependent tasks to the current state object, promoting flexibility and modularity.
+The **State** pattern is a behavioral design pattern that tackles this problem head‑on.
+It lets an object change its behavior when its internal state changes by delegating work to separate state objects, instead of scattering conditionals everywhere.

 ## Intent

-**The main intent of the State pattern is to allow an object to change its behavior when its internal state changes, making the object appear to change its class.** This pattern eliminates the need for complex conditional logic by organizing state-specific behavior into distinct state classes.
+Allow an object to change its behavior when its internal state changes, **without** relying on big conditional blocks.
+From the outside, the object can feel like it “changes class” just by swapping its current state implementation.

 ## Problem and Solution

 ### Problem

-Consider a document editor where a document can be in different states such as Draft, Moderation, and Published.
-Each state has its own behavior for actions like editing, approving, and publishing.
-Without the State pattern, you’d need multiple conditional checks to handle behavior based on the document’s current state, resulting in inflexible, hard-to-maintain code.
+Take a document editor where a document can be Draft, in Moderation, or Published.
+Each state changes how actions behave: can you edit? can you publish? can you unpublish?

+If you model this with a single `status` field, you quickly end up with:

+- `if (status == DRAFT) { ... }`
+- `else if (status == MODERATION) { ... }`
+- `else if (status == PUBLISHED) { ... }`

+scattered all over the codebase.
+Adding a new state means touching many places and hoping you don’t miss one.

 ### Solution

-The State pattern addresses this by encapsulating each state (Draft, Moderation, Published) in its own class that defines specific behavior for each action.
-The document delegates state-dependent behavior to the current state object, allowing seamless switching between states without complex conditionals.
+With State, each state (Draft, Moderation, Published) becomes its own class that implements the same interface.
+The document delegates behavior to its current state object, and transitions are modeled as switching that state.
+No giant `if` chains, and adding a new state means adding a new class, not editing existing logic.

 ## Structure